 Perhaps the biggest change we notice on the campus is not structural, but truly personal: there are more adults living on campus, working shoulder to shoulder with students throughout their days at Burke.
 These are the teachers, coaches, and staff members who model a behavior and an approach to life that your children will notice and emulate.
 This mixture of nurturing adults and passionate student-athletes in a powerful force.
 If you are new to Burke, you will witness it and it will change you for the better.
 Burke’s atmosphere is one of deliberate inclusiveness, where students learn to pull themselves up without putting others down.
 The Burke spirit does not leave a Burkie when they leave campus, either for the night or for their next platform in life, and they are always welcome back.”

-Lucy and Phil Sheils, Current Parents
+Lucy and Phil Sheils, Alumni Parents

 Paul Sheils ’15, Charlie Sheils ’13, Catherine Sheils ’08, Hope Sheils WT ’08-’09